 In Louisiana, homicide charges are the most severe charges a person can face.
 Louisiana supports capital punishment, and those convicted of first-degree murder can face the death penalty.
 Homicides can be split into two distinct categories: murder and manslaughter.
 While both result in the death of another person, manslaughter is often unintentional or not premeditated.
 This is a small yet crucial distinction that can alter the severity of a homicide sentence.

-If you are facing a murder or manslaughter charge in Louisiana, it is essential to partner with an experienced criminal defense attorney.
+If you are facing a murder or manslaughter charge, it is essential to partner with an experienced criminal defense attorney in Louisiana.
 Your attorney will make sure you understand the charges against you, negotiate on your behalf, and help you craft a solid defense strategy.

 What is the Definition of Murder in Louisiana?